0xc0dec/solo/CONTEXT.md

 # TODO
 * Async resource loading
 ?
-Allocate uniform buffers per material-object pair because when several changes are made to the shader buffer only the latest is used when render commands are submitted OR
+(Vulkan) Allocate uniform buffers per material-object pair because when several changes are made to the shader buffer only the latest is used when render commands are submitted OR
 Build separate command buffers for objects and submit them separately.